ptaiga/socialblog/README.md

 - [`/cipher`](https://github.com/ptaiga/examples/tree/master/cipher) &mdash; Implementation of the _Caesar_ cipher and its two variations _Rot13_ and _Vigenere_.
 The performance of each of the ciphers is checked by using unit testing.

 - [`/somemart`](https://github.com/ptaiga/examples/tree/master/somemart) &mdash; Realization of a simple API for an online store: add a product, add a review to the product, get a product description and all reviews for it.
 All actions are performed via _GET_ or _POST_ requests using _JSON_.
 Unauthorized users can get a product description or add a review to the product.
 Admin's rights allow to add new products.
 User authentication is performed via [_HTTP Basic Auth_](https://en.wikipedia.org/wiki/Basic_access_authentication).
 Data validation is performed using `django.forms`, `jsonschema` and `marshmallow`.
 The project is made using _Django_.
 For testing used `pytest`.

+- [`/herokuapp`](https://github.com/ptaiga/examples/tree/master/herokuapp) &mdash; Step-by-step guide to creating a simple web application that shows the number of page views in _Python_ and _Django_ using _Redis_.
+It also shows how to roll out the application to _Heroku_ hosting using _Git_.